ssinha2103/PeopleBank/README.md

-# Swift Bank
+# People Bank

+By Anirudh Misra; Sudarshan Sinha; MASETTI PREETHAM
 ## The free and open source bank management system

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://youtu.be/_n7Z97n_neg)

-This is my first php project.
+This is our first php project.
 You can make changes and make a good working BMS.
 I found that lot's of new bank have the problem.
 They don't have a good working management system.
 So together we will make them help.

 - Take into consideration that it is not a actual Swift Bank
 - See more on my youtube channel